Summary

 Diagnosis

 To start diagnosing a problem, we need a single capture of data while the problem occurs.
 If you have collected multiple PIRs, please send us the one which covered the period when the problem appeared to be worst.
-PIR data collected when the problem is not occurring will indicate what might be considered "acceptable performance."
+PIR data collected when the problem is not occurring will indicate what might be considered acceptable performance.
 In some cases, such a baseline is helpful to compare against a PIR from when the problem occurs, but if we think that will be helpful, we will ask for that explicitly.
 (Comparing a "known good" against a "known bad" can sometimes indicate what the differences are and thus what might be relevant to the problem if that is not obvious.
 Usually, it is obvious what the problem is, though, which is why we don't ask for a "baseline PIR" as a matter of course.)

-What Information Do I Need to Gather to Allow GSC to Diagnose an HNAS Performance Problem
+If the problem is intermittent, then the article: What Information Do I Need to Gather to Allow GSC to Diagnose an HNAS Performance Problem

 Describes how to go about capturing a PIR for that.
 It also contains details of all the other things that need to be looked at to progress a "performance problem."